KarlMeierMattern/Full-Stack/NextJS.md

 > `<input>` - This is the search input.
 - `URLSearchParams` is a Web API that provides utility methods for manipulating the URL query parameters.
 Instead of creating a complex string literal, you can use it to get the params string like `?page=1&query=a`.

+> [!IMPORTANT]
+> When to use the `useSearchParams()` hook vs. the `searchParams` prop?
+> - You might have noticed you used two different ways to extract search params.
+Whether you use one or the other depends on whether you're working on the client or the server.
+> - `<Search>` is a Client Component, so you used the `useSearchParams()` hook to access the params from the client.
+> - `<Table>` is a Server Component that fetches its own data, so you can pass the `searchParams` prop from the page to the component.
+> As a general rule, if you want to read the params from the client, use the useSearchParams() hook as this avoids having to go back to the server.

+> [!TIP]
+> - Debouncing is a programming practice that limits the rate at which a function can fire.
+In our case, you only want to query the database when the user has stopped typing.
+> How Debouncing Works:
+> - Trigger Event: When an event that should be debounced (like a keystroke in the search box) occurs, a timer starts.
+> - Wait: If a new event occurs before the timer expires, the timer is reset.
+> - Execution: If the timer reaches the end of its countdown, the debounced function is executed.